 Our enterprise energy management team is instrumental in building awareness, encouraging action and developing solutions in the areas of energy efficiency and alternative/renewable power generation.

-Examples of our increased reliance on renewable energy sources include facilities’ purchase of renewable energy certificates and the installation of renewable energy sources such as biogas, and photovoltaics (PV), including an advanced microgrid installation that combines PV, and battery storage to supplement and offset diesel generation at an off-grid location.
+Examples of our increased reliance on renewable energy sources include facilities’ purchase of renewable energy certificates and the installation of renewable energy sources such as photovoltaics (PV), including an advanced microgrid installation that combines PV and battery storage to supplement and offset diesel generation at an off-grid location.
 Our largest contribution to alternative energy consumption is the operation of combined heat and power (CHP) systems to power several manufacturing facilities.
 The energy management team is evaluating additional opportunities for replication of CHP, PV and microgrids at other locations.

 As we work to achieve our 2020 energy-related goals, one important facet of our efforts is to continually assess and improve the efficiency of our existing operations.
-Systems and facilities that were state-of-the-art for energy efficiency and performance when first installed can fairly quickly be eclipsed by new technologies and best practices.
+Systems and facilities that were state-of-the-art for energy efficiency and performance when first installed can be fairly quickly eclipsed by new technologies and best practices.

 Reduce energy intensity by 50 percent from 2006 to 2020.